danielnuriyev/danielnuriyev.github.io/README.md

 Since we remember ourselves, we perceive the reality through the 5 external senses.
 In addition we have internal phenomena such as feelings and emotions, and thoughts that we also observe.

 We can improve the existing senses.
 For example, we can learn to see farther, see more details and even expand the range of frequencies that we perceive.
-For now I will not specify how to do this but if you firmly belief that you cannot improve your perception then leave now because to experience what is beyond your current perception you must change yourself.
+For now I will not specify how to do this but if you firmly belief that you cannot improve your perception then this text is not for you because to experience what is beyond your current perception you must change yourself.

 So you are ready to change your body, your attitude, your thoughts, you will become a tool for perceiving the spiritual.

-This approach is opposite to the scientific approach.
+This approach is opposite to the scientific approach that does not require you to change.
 Therefore scientifically it is impossible to prove that anything spiritual exists.

+This also matches the scientific approach because it requires direct experience instead of a belief.

 Below I am going to describe what you should do to expand your perception.
 The work begins in the physical world because this is what you treat as known.